-Nancy and I love this incredibly flavorful Chinese condiment but we don't love the price.
+Nancy Leson and I love the XO sauce, the incredibly flavorful Chinese condiment, but we don't love the price.
 Besides, it's always more fun to make your own.
-There's no shortage of recipes.
+And there's no shortage of recipes.